 Click Through Rate (CTR) or Interaction Rate The number of times people have clicked on your ad compared to how many impressions it has had.
 In general, the higher the CTR, the better.

 Cost Per Conversion A conversion can be anything from buying a product to submitting a contact form, from making a phone call to downloading an app.
-You will need to define your conversions in order for Google to track them.
+You will need to define and setup your conversions in order for Google to track them, either directly via Google Tag Manager or by importing GA4 data.
 The Cost Per Conversion tells you how much you spend for every person who converts.
+It is an important part of Google’s smart bidding.

 Google Analytics

-To dig even deeper into your metrics, connect your Google Ads account to Google Analytics.
+To dig even deeper into your metrics, connect your Google Ads account to Google Analytics (GA4).
 That way you can get more information about your audience, how they behave when they land on your website, and if there are any issues with the customer journey.
-Take a look at my guide to Google Analytics.
+Take a look at my Guide to Google Analytics.

 Conclusion